shivakm876/Sms-Spam-Detectionn/README.md

 - ✅ **96% F1-score** on real-world SMS spam dataset
 - 🔍 Visualized model performance using confusion matrix & reports
 - 📈 Reliable prediction with low false positives
+- 🚀 Among all models tested, Naive Bayes achieved the highest performance, reaching a 96% F1-score on the test set, outperforming Logistic Regression, k-NN, and Random Forest.

 ---